 Electronic Arts Combatting Anti-LGBT Representation in Gaming Community

-March 4, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+March 4, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 This Thursday, gaming juggernaut Electronic Arts (EA) will host LGBT leaders, including HRC Family Project Director Ellen Kahn, Workplace Project Deputy Director Deena Fidas and Communications Director Michael Cole-Schwartz, in New York City a discussion on a full spectrum of LGBT issues in gaming.